Platinum and Light: Hybrid Therapy for Cancer Treatment Created at MIREA

-Combined drug created based on platinum compounds and natural chlorins
+Combined drug created on the basis of platinum compounds and natural chlorins

 Platinum drugs, such as cisplatin and carboplatin, have long been used in oncology, but are accompanied by serious side effects and are often ineffective against resistant tumors.
 Chlorins, in turn, are able to accumulate directly in cancer cells and, when activated by light, generate reactive oxygen species that destroy tumor tissue.
-Combining these mechanisms in one compound allows воздействие on the tumor systemically and locally simultaneously.
+Combining these mechanisms in one compound allows воздействие on the tumor systemically and locally at the same time.

 The development, according to researchers, opens the way to new types of therapy for aggressive and treatment-resistant forms of cancer and may become the basis for creating more effective and safe cancer drugs.